The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 How to use these deep dive questions

-The following Ofsted questions and answers can be used in a number of ways to help prepare primary and secondary schools for Ofsted inspections:
+Use the following Ofsted questions and answers in a number of ways to help prepare primary and secondary schools for Ofsted inspections:

 1. Share them with school leaders, teachers, wider staff and governors

 During an Ofsted visit, inspectors may ask questions to any member of staff about practices such as safeguarding.
-Therefore, all members of staff should be well-versed in the questions Ofsted may ask.
+Therefore, ensure all members of staff are well-versed in Ofsted deep-dive questions.

 2. Focus on specific aspects of a deep dive